Home

 Candida is a natural yeast our body creates to feed off of any excess sugar we have in our bloodstream.

-Every bit of fat, protein, and carbohydrates we consume has to be converted by the body into the simple sugar glucose before it can be used by the body, so even eating a 100 percent fat diet will not get all of the sugar out of your bloodstream (10).
+Every bit of fat, protein, and carbohydrates we consume has to be converted by the body into simple sugars before it can be used by the body, so even eating a 100 percent fat diet will not get all of the sugar out of your bloodstream (10).

 The solution lies in addressing the reason why the sugar is trapped in the blood stream- the high levels of fat in the diet.
 When fat is present, it lines the intestinal walls, blocking sugar's uptake into the blood stream, and then it uptake into the cells.